 The analysis draws upon our internal modelling capabilities, and much of the content has been developed through a detailed consultation process across private and public sector players.

 - An extension of our forecast horizon until 2050 which sees ISEM’s power sector intensity reaching 72 gCO2/kWh in 2050

 - Our Central baseload price is forecasted to rise from 39€/MWh in 2020 to 66€/MWh in 2025 and 73€/MWh in the mid-2040s.
 The trend reverses beyond this point, with baseload prices declining to 68€/MWh in 2050

 - Until 2025, significantly lower gas and coal prices, combined with lower total demand, places downward pressure on baseload prices.
 Compared to our October 2019 report, baseload prices are lower on average by 11€/MWh at an annual average of 55€/MWh during this period

 - Between 2025 – 2040, the average annual baseload price decreases slightly relative to our previous forecast to 69€/MWh, as the upward revision to offshore wind deployment and lower gas prices offsets the higher carbon prices

-- The Government published in February 2020 its final terms and conditions for the first upcoming Renewable Electricity Support Scheme (RESS) auction.
+- The Irish Government published its final terms and conditions for the first upcoming Renewable Electricity Support Scheme (RESS) auction in February 2020.
 Key parameters include non-indexation of strike prices, a technology preference category for solar PV and rules on negative pricing, where generators will not be compensated for all negatively priced hours

 The next update of this report will be distributed in October 2020.